Zomtir/cptserver/README.md

 TODO
 ====

-- Server side settings (auto accept slot reservations)
+- Dedicated settings file that does not require recompile
 - Server action log file